Graph isomorphism and Gaussian boson sampling: Graph isomorphism via Gaussian boson sampling

 is exactly the moment $\mu_{\bs{n}}(R)$ of the $2M$-dimensional (zero-mean) multivariate normal distribution $\Ncal(0, R)$ if we ignore the prefactor $(\bs{n}!\sqrt{\det{\sigma_Q}})^{-1}$.
 For clarity, we have changed variables so that $x_j=\b_j$ and $x_{M+j}=\ol\b_j$ for $j=0,\dots,M$.

 From the above equations, it is clear that the different photon-counting probabilities of a GBS setup are directly related to various moments of a multivariate normal distribution.
-Importantly, however, they do not give us \emph{all moments} $(\mu_{n_1,\dots,n_m,n_{m+1},\dots,n_{2M}}(R))$, but rather the smaller set $(\mu_{n_1,\dots,n_M,n_1,\dots,n_{M}}(R))$.
+Importantly, however, they do not give us \emph{all moments} $(\mu_{n_1,\dots,n_m,n_{m+1},\dots,n_{2M}}(R))$, but rather the smaller set

+$(\mu_{n_1,\dots,n_M,n_1,\dots,n_{M}}(R))$.
 This is something we need to be careful of.
+In \cite{bradler19duality} the authors relate these moments to the matching of the prism graph induced by the graph $G$.

 The moment-generating function factorizes:

 where we have used the notation $\bs{x}^{(M)}\df(x_1, \dots, x_{M})$ and $\bs{x}^{(2M)}\df(x_{M+1}, \dots, x_{2M})$.
 We set $c=1$ (since we omit the determinant prefactor where it otherwise plays a role) and also $k=0$.
 This step will cost us the positive-definiteness of $A$ but at the moment this is just a formality to properly define the moment generating function.
 We would have set $k=0$ afterwards anyway to recover the correct probability expression.
 The moments of this factorized distribution are then